Rational singularities for moment maps of totally negative quivers: Introduction

 Rational singularities of $\mu_{Q,\dd}$ were brought into focus by Aizenbud-Avni \cite{AA16} and Budur \cite{Bud21}, when $Q=S_{g}$ is the $g$-loop quiver, in connection with representation growth of arithmetic groups.
 They established that $\mu_{S_{g},\dd}^{-1}(0)$ has rational singularities for $g$ large enough.
+Budur's proof (which was later generalized to more general moment maps by Herbig, Schwarz and Seaton \cite{HSS21}) relies on a stratification of $\mu_{Q,\dd}^{-1}(0)$.
+Using étale slices, the problem can be reduced to the study of the deepest stratum of $\mu_{Q,\dd}^{-1}(0)$ for various auxiliary quivers.
+Budur introduced an explicit bound on the dimension of jet spaces over the deepest stratum, by applying earlier results of Crawley-Boevey \cite{CB03a}.
+Using this bound, one proves that $\mu_{Q,\dd}^{-1}(0)$ has rational singularities thanks to a criterion by Musta\c{t}\v{a} \cite{Mus01}.

-We introduce a class of pairs $(Q,\dd)$ having property (P) (see Definition \ref{Def/Prop(P)}), which generalizes the family of quivers considered in \cite{Bud21}.
-Property (P) essentially bears on $Q$, which should be totally negative i.e. the underlying graph is complete with at least two loops at each vertex.
-We also require a mild restriction on $\dd$ to ensure that $\mu_{Q,\dd}^{-1}(0)$ is a complete intersection.
+We identify a large class of pairs $(Q,\dd)$ for which the above dimension bounds hold in most cases, and which is closed under taking auxiliary quivers.
+This is the class of pairs $(Q,\dd)$ where $Q$ is totally negative i.e. the graph underlying $Q$ is complete with at least two loops at each vertex.
+Actually, we also require a mild condition on the dimension vector $\dd$, to ensure that $\mu_{Q,\dd}^{-1}(0)$ is a complete intersection.
+In that case, we say that the pair $(Q,\dd)$ has property (P) (see Definition \ref{Def/Prop(P)}).
 Our main result is the following:

-\begin{thm} Let $Q$ be a quiver and $\dd\in\mathbb{N}^{Q_{0}}\setminus{0}$ such that $(Q,\dd)$ has property (P).
+\begin{thm} Let $Q$ be a quiver and $\dd\in\mathbb{N}^{Q_{0}}\setminus\{0\}$ such that $(Q,\dd)$ has property (P).
 Then $\mu_{Q,\dd}^{-1}(0)$ has rational singularities.

 \end{thm}